anonymouscodeforpaper/A3R/README.md

 Notebook NETFLIX: This file shows how to cluster the users in the NETFLIX dataset with the model learned. model_0.01_32_1e-06_[256].pkl: This file contains the parameters of the best model.

+## Updates

+After the conference, we found that with some more optimization, the results of our models can be further improved.
+See the updates file.